Skip to main content

 Natalie Gaytan-Garcia

-Natalie Gaytan-Garcia (she/her/hers) is a second-year, first-generation student majoring in Electrical Engineering at Earl Warren College.
+Natalie Gaytan-Garcia (she/her/hers) is a third-year, first-generation student majoring in Electrical Engineering at Earl Warren College.
 Natalie is the only daughter in a family with three brothers who grew up in South Central in a Mexican family.
 She has a strong passion for engineering and coding.
 Her interest in STEM peaked in middle school when she was introduced to engineering and computer science for the first time by her older brothers.
 She enjoyed the challenge and unpredictability of STEM fields and fell in love with its rigorous nature.
 Living with predominantly men, she hopes to see the number of Latina women rise within STEM fields and hopes to make a change within her own field in the future.

 • Simret Gudat